NCAR/wxrisk/pages/about/partners.md

 ### Government Partners

 Many government agencies as well as state and local governments have a strong interest in improving public safety.
-The following government agency is partnering with us by having one of their program directors serve as a point of contact in our Researcher Collective.
+The following government agencies are partnering with us by having one of their staff or program directors serve as a point of contact either in our Researcher Collective or in our planned Advisory Board.

-- National Institute of Technology - National Windstorm Impact Reduction Program (NIST/NWIRP)
+- National Institute of Technology - National Windstorm Impact Reduction Program
+- National Hurricane Center
+- National Weather Service - Southern Regional Headquarters
+- National Weather Service - Tampa Bay Region
+- Federal Emergency Management Agency - National Hurricane Program

 ### University Partners